-The investigation by the investigation authorities in Japan, the investigation by the U.S. Department of Justice and the above-mentioned civil complaints are all at an early stage.
-It is difficult to reasonably estimate the final penalties, compensation for damages, and other outcomes at this time, but they may possibly result in a monetary burden.
-In addition, there may be additional monetary burden due to compensation cost for the exchange of products by customers, compensation cost relating to the inspections by customers and other actions.
+In regard to the indictment on the alleged violation of the Unfair Competition Prevention Act, a second court hearing was conducted in January 2019, where the prosecutors demanded a fine of 100 million yen.
+Kobe Steel was consequently convicted on the said fine in March 2019, and the judgement became final.
+It is difficult to reasonably estimate the final penalties, compensation for damages, and other outcomes at this time in regard to the investigation by the U.S. Department of Justice and the above-mentioned civil complaints (excluding item 2 above), but they may possibly result in a monetary burden.
+In addition, there may be additional monetary burden due to compensation cost for the exchange of products by customers, compensation cost relating to the inspections by customers, and other actions.

 It is possible that these factors will affect Kobe Steel's consolidated financial results.
-However, as it is difficult to reasonably estimate the impact of these factors at this time, these factors have not been reflected in the consolidated financial statements.
+However, as it is difficult to reasonably estimate the impact of these factors at this time, they have not been reflected in the consolidated financial statements.